-“Blaaubosch diamond mine” is located in the famous Kimberley diamond district of South Africa and is one of the few mines left in South Africa still in production.
-The mine was purchased by the owners of Parsons in 2014 and produces around a 10,000 carats of beautiful white, yellow and coloured diamonds each month.
+“Blaaubosch Diamond Mine” is located in the famous Kimberley diamond district of South Africa and is one of the few mines left in South Africa still in production.
+The mine was purchased by the owners of Parsons in 2014 and produces around 10,000 carats of beautiful white, yellow and coloured diamonds each month.

-The mine is over 100 years old and was previously owned by the world famous De Beer’s, a number of the diamond mined are world famous.
+The mine is over 100 years old and was previously owned by the world famous De Beers; a number of the diamonds mined are world famous.

 Nonetheless, the Venter is believed to have been sold for $38,000, out of which the mine labourer who discovered it received $840.
 The stone was ultimately cut into twenty individual stones, all pale yellow and is to this day one of the largest diamonds ever discovered.